jensdietrich/yamf-remark/README.md

 | 12345 | "(b,d)"       | "(a,e)" | "(a,c,e)" |
 | 12346 | "(a,b,c,d,e)" | a       | "(d,e)"   |

+The cell value `BLANK` is also accepted, it is used by _REMARK_ to indicate that no answer option was selected.

 ## Formula

 The formula used is implemented in `io.github.yamf.remark.PartialCreditsAndPartialDeductions`,